divibisan/quizConvert/README.md

-A simple script to convert multiple choice quizes written sequentially in word documents into .tsv files that can easily be imported into web based quiz programs.
+A simple script to convert multiple choice quizes written sequentially in word (.doc or .docx) documents into .tsv files that can easily be imported into web based quiz programs.

+USAGE: Place quizes in word format in a folder within the directory containing quizConvert.py and convertQuiz.command.
+These two files must be in the same folder.
+Run convertQuiz.command to convert all .doc/.docx into .tsv format in a newly created converted_files folder.

 FILES: